dotnet/docs-maui/docs/ios/privacy-manifest.md

 </plist>
 ```

-Then, if required edit the .NET MAUI app project file (*.csproj) and add the following build item for iOS at the bottom of the root `<Project>` element:
+Then, edit your .NET MAUI app project file (*.csproj) and add the following build item for iOS at the bottom of the root `<Project>` element:

 ```xml
 <ItemGroup Condition="$([MSBuild]::GetTargetPlatformIdentifier('$(TargetFramework)')) == 'ios'">